raedwulf/vor/README.md

 Introduction
 ------------

-This is a context mixing compressor written in C (C89 is currently used).
+This is a context mixing compressor written in C11.

 Building
 --------

-You need to use [CMake][1], and some decent compiler (tested with GCC 4.2+).
+You need to use [CMake][1], and some decent compiler (tested with GCC 4.8).

   [1]: http://www.cmake.org/